at Lake Wappapello State Park

 Upper Day-Use Area – Shelter 1

 This mostly level area is located on a wooded hilltop overlooking the lake.
 An unmarked parking lot serves an accessible playground, the shelter and two flush accessible restrooms.
 Paved pathways connect all amenities.
 The shelter includes electrical outlets and lights and accommodates 75 people.
 It is level and includes some tables with accessible modifications.
 The playground has accessible surfacing, a platform, slides, etc. Nearby, water is a lever handled hydrant.

 A courtesy dock is accessible with grab handles for loading and unloading; however, there are no curbs or railings.
-The launch has a 14.9 percent slope.
+The launch has a 14.9% slope.
 A restroom is located on a terrace up the hill and provides two handicap parking spaces.
-These spaces have an average 3 percent slope as you exit your vehicle.
+These spaces have an average 3% slope as you exit your vehicle.
 Level access is to the front of your vehicle.
-The entrance doors have an exterior four-foot turning radius.
+The entrance doors have an exterior 4-foot turning radius.
 Inside, you'll find push-handle faucets and front-transfer toilets.
 Mirrors have been lowered for your convenience.

 Cabins 1-7 have been partially modified to have a level parking space with an adjacent ramp to the entrance.
 Exterior front door handles are levers.
-Inside, you'll find three-foot doorways, however, door handles are round, and the bathrooms have less than a five-foot diameter turning radius.
+Inside, you'll find 3-foot doorways; however, door handles are round, and the bathrooms have less than a 5-foot diameter turning radius.
 Some visitors may need assistance.

 - Camper Cabins in Ridge Campground